skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 <br>2\. `increment_address:`

-The `increment_address:` procedure is largely responsible for incrementing the current address that is in `EDX` and later in `EDI` when inspected by `scas` by `1`.
-The purpose of this is to increment the current address in the event that the user supplied egg as not been found.
+The `increment_address:` procedure is largely responsible for incrementing the current address that is in `EDX` by `1`.
+Later, the value in the `EDX` is placed into `EDI` when inspected by `scas`> The purpose of this is to increment the current address in the event that the user supplied egg as not been found.

 ```nasm
 inc edx